Want to become a research fellow? Check out the “opportunities” tab!

 email: katharina.stevens@uleth.ca

 Kat Stevens is an Associate Professor of Philosophy at the University of Lethbridge.
 She specializes in Argumentation Theory, specifically the ethics of argumentation and arguing with precedents.
 She is the co-editor of the journal Informal Logic, and a co-organizer of the Online Speaker Series on the Ethics of Argumentation.
-Her monograph on “The Ethics of Argumentation” is currently under review.
+Her monograph on “The Ethics of Argumentation” will appear with Routledge in the fall.
 Right now, she is working on a keynote address she will give at the Argumentation Network of the Americas (ANA) conference in the spring, and on a supplemental textbook on the ethics of argumentation for critical thinking courses called “How to Argue without being a Jerk”.

 You can find a list of her publications here and here.